AlexYu01/simple_shell/README.md

 A colon-separated list of directories in which the shell looks for commands.
 A null directory name in the path (represented by any of two adjacent colons, an initial colon, or a trailing colon) indicates the current directory.

 ### Command Execution
-After receiving a command, **shellby** tokenizes it into words using `" "` as a delimiter and takes the following actions:
+After receiving a command, **shellby** tokenizes it into words using `" "` as a delimiter.
+The first word is considered the command with all remaining words considered arguments to that command. **Shellby** then proceeds with the following actions:
-* If the command name contains no slashes, the shell searches for it in the list of shell builtins.
+* If the first character of the command is neither a slash (`\`) nor dot (`.`), the shell searches for it in the list of shell builtins.
 If there exists a builtin by that name, the builtin is invoked.
-* If the commmand name contains no slashes and is not a builtin, **shellby** searches each element of the **PATH** environmental variable for a directory containing an executable file by that name.
+* If the first character of the command is none of a slash (`\`), dot (`.`), nor builtin, **shellby** searches each element of the **PATH** environmental variable for a directory containing an executable file by that name.
-* If the command contains slashes or either of the above searches is successful, the shell executes the named program with any remaining given arguments in a separate execution environment.
+* If the first character of the command is a slash (`\`) or dot (`.`) or either of the above searches was successful, the shell executes the named program with any remaining given arguments in a separate execution environment.

 ### Exit Status
 **Shellby** returns the exit status of the last command executed, with zero indicating success and non-zero indicating failure.

 If a command is not found, the return status is 127; if a command is found but is not executable, the return status is 126.

-All builtins return zero on success and two on incorrect usage.
+All builtins return zero on success and one or two on incorrect usage (indicated by a corresponding error message).

 ### Signals
 While running in interactive mode, **shellby** ignores the keyboard input `Ctrl+c`.
 Alternatively, an input of end-of-file (`Ctrl+d`) will exit the program.